niubility000/PDJ-Media-Repeater/README.md

 ## Quick Launch

-PDJ Media Repeater is a green standalone software.
+PDJ Media Repeater (PDJ Universal To Do List) is a green standalone software.

 In windows, just double click the filebrowser.exe, then you can visit it at your IP address:port in your browser.
 The default account is admin:admin (If you can't run filebrowser.exe in this way, use <a href="#lable">command line instead</a>.)